Explore

 • Equipment and electricity at the table- No equipment other than what is an integral part of home-built apparatus will be allowed in the display during judging.
 No electric power will be available during judging.
 Laptops may be used to demonstrate software local to the machine.

-• New in 2023: Acknowledgements on the project display are no longer prohibited; in alignment with the MSSF ethics statement, students may recognize those that have supported their work in a section on the display.
+• Acknowledgements on the project display are no longer prohibited; in alignment with the MSSF ethics statement, students may recognize those that have supported their work in an acknowledgements section on their poster.

 Not Allowed At Project